-In any case, check if a stable initial signal is reached and - if necessary - suspend the program in line 1 until stability is obtained.
+If necessary, suspend the program in line 1 until stability is obtained.

 Note that TPP+ concentrations indicated above do not take into account dilution effects (replacement of liquid from the chamber).
 Correct concentrations have to be inserted into the calculation of the linear calibration fit.